 “It came down to a one-game winner takes all where in the past it had been a best four-out-of-seven,” said Gibson.
 “It was exciting in the fact it was a new format but a lot of people were complaining because they were going away from the norm.”

-The Petes won their round-robin games easily, said Gibson, so he’s always looked upon the final loss with disappointment.
+Because the Petes won their round-robin games easily, Gibson has always looked upon the final loss with disappointment.